codump/d.js-v14-multi-bot/README.md

 `npm run dev` for nodemon local development
 `npm start` for production

-global folder is for set global functions guilds folder contains guildId specific functions
+Global folder is for set global functions, guilds folder contains guildId specific functions.

 If the guild doesn't have a `setup.js` command, it will say they have a global install even tho they have a unique guild bot.
 So always make sure a new guild folder contains a setup.js command.
 Also make sure to fill in the `guild-config.json` per guild folder.
 Check out the guilds-folder-template to ensure you have all the needed files for a guild bot.
 The guild folder should be name with the corresponding guildID.